 - Boyle County Farm Bureau David C. Sparrow Memorial Scholarship

 Preference for this scholarship will be given to 4-H, FCCLA and/or FFA members.One $1000 scholarship will be awarded to a high school senior.
-Student must be pursuing a degree at a Kentucky school unless program is not offered in this state.To be eligible, applicant must have 3.0 GPA or a 21ACT AND be child of a BC Farm Bureau member family.Deadline is 2/28/18.
-See further guidelines and application here!
+Student must be pursuing a degree at a Kentucky school unless program is not offered in this state.To be eligible, applicant must have 3.0 GPA or a 21ACT AND be child of a BC Farm Bureau member family.Deadline is 2/28/19.
+See further guidelines and application not available yet

 - KY Transportation Scholarship Programs